openearth/xbeach-test-python/docs/scripts.rst

 read_from_database
 ------------------
-read_from_database.py is a script to read the one and two codes from the database.
+read_from_database.py is a script to read the one and two codes from the database for a specific revision of the trunk version of XBeach.
 When error codes have occurred these are send to the necessary recipients.